lmalone74/lmalone74.github.io/projects.md

   <div style="flex: 1;">
     <h3>AWS Cloud Presentaion CS-470</h3>
     <p>
-     This presentation explores a cloud-based application using AWS services such as Lambda, API Gateway, and DynamoDB.
-It focuses on serverless architecture, scalability, and how different components connect to create a functional backend.
-I also cover security considerations, role management, and some of the challenges encountered during development.
+    This presentation provides an overview of cloud-based application development using AWS, including serverless architecture, API Gateway, Lambda functions, and DynamoDB integration.
+It highlights how cloud technologies support scalability, modular design, and efficient resource management.
+The project demonstrates practical implementation of these services along with key considerations such as security roles, permissions, and real-world deployment challenges.
     </p>
   </div>